top of page

 the pomodoro technique

-Writer's picture: Ruthy FrochRuthy Froch
+Writer: Ruthy FrochRuthy Froch

 I know I said every #Monday I'd be sharing a new blog post, but let's face it we are the living representation of Groundhog Day and I never know what day it is!